-Table 4 contains a list of parameters and configuration variables supported by the AXI4 Slave BFM.
+Table 3-4 contains a list of parameters and configuration variables supported by the AXI4 Slave BFM.

-Table 4: AXI4 Slave BFM Parameters
+Table 3-4: AXI4 Slave BFM Parameters

-BFM Parameters Description NAME String name for the slave BFM.
-This is used in the messages coming from the BFMs.
+BFM Parameters Description

+NAME String name for the slave BFM.
+This is used in the messages coming from the BFM.
 The default for the slave BFM is "SLAVE_0."

-DATA_BUS_WIDTH Read and write data buses can be 8, 16, 32, 64, 128, 256, 512, or 1,024 bits wide.
+DATA_BUS_WIDTH Read and write data buses can be 32, 64, 128, 256, 512, or 1,024 bits wide.
 Default is 32.

 ADDRESS_BUS_WIDTH Default is 32.

 ID_BUS_WIDTH Slaves can have different ID bus widths compared to the master.
-The default is 4.
+Default is 4.

 AWUSER_BUS_WIDTH Default is 1.

 ARUSER_BUS_WIDTH Default is 1.

 RUSER_BUS_WIDTH Default is 1.

 WUSER_BUS_WIDTH Default is 1.

 BUSER_BUS_WIDTH Default is 1.

-SLAVE_ADDRESS This is the start address of the slave's memory range.
+SLAVE_ADDRESS This is the start address of the slave memory range.

 SLAVE_MEM_SIZE This is the size of the memory that the slave models.
 Starting from address = SLAVE_ADDRESS.
-This is measured in bytes therefore a value of 4,096 = 4K.
+This is measured in bytes therefore a value of 4,096 = 4 KB.
 The default value is 4 bytes (one 32-bit entry).

 MAX_OUTSTANDING_TRANSACTIONS This defines the maximum number of outstanding transactions.
 Any attempt to generate more traffic while this limit has been reached is handled by stalling until at least one of the outstanding transactions has finished.
 Default is 8.
-MEMORY_MODEL_MODE The parameter puts the slave BFM into a simple memory model mode.
-This means that the slave BFM automatically responds to all transfers and does not require any of the API functions to be called by the test.
-The memory mode is very simple and only supports, aligned and normal INCR transfers.
-Narrow transfers are not supported, and WRAP and FIXED bursts are also not supported.
-The size and address range of the memory are controlled by the parameters SLAVE_ADDRESS and SLAVE_MEM_SIZE.
-The value 1 enables this memory model mode.
-A value of 0 disables it.
-Default is 0.
-The slave channel level API and function level API should not be used while this mode is active.